-A great number of omnibuses and the Tramway establish a communication between Vienna and the villages west of Vienna, such as: Dornbach, with its beautiful park, the property of Prince Schwarzenberg, Neuwaldegg, Pötzleinsdorf and Gersthof.
+A great number of omnibuses establish a communication between Vienna and the villages west of Vienna, such as: Dornbach, with its beautiful park, the property of Prince Schwarzenberg, Neuwaldegg, Pötzleinsdorf, and Gersthof.
 The valley of Dornbach is, owing to the delightful position it occupies, reputed to be one of the most enchanting spots in the vicinity of Vienna.
-Döbling.
-Sievring, Grinzing and Heiligenstadt form another series of villages at the foot of the mountains Kahlenberg and Leopoldsberg, whose sides like the greater part of the adjacent country, are covered with vineyards, while their summits are crowned with woods and dwelling-houses.
-On the top of the Kahlenberg stood in former times a convent of Camaldule monks; since 1873 there is established an hotel which commands a splendid view.
+Döbling, Sievring, Grinzing, and Heiligenstadt form another series of villages at the foot of the mountains Kahlenberg and Leopoldsberg, whose sides like the greater part of the adjacent country, are covered with vineyards, while their summits are crowned with woods and dwelling-houses.
+On the top of the Kahlenberg stood in former times a convent of Camaldule monks: now there is nothing worthy of remark here, except a church and an inn, the terrace of which latter commands a splendid view.
 The Leopoldsberg, 1356 feet high, boasted under the Romans of a fortress which was at a later period destroyed by hords of barbarians.
 The Margraves of Babenberg at different epochs caused a fortified castle to be erected on the same spot, which was subsequently demolished to prevent the Turks from using it as an entrenchment.
-Leopold caused a chapel to be built here. but the same was subsequently destroyed by the Turks in 1683 and rebuilt in 1693.
-From the gallery of the chapel and the terrace of the castle a most beautiful view of the town, some of its environs, and the Danube winding its course through the landscape, may be gained Nussdorf is situated at the foot of this mountain and on the banks of the river: a little higher up the Danube is the Terminus of the new Railway which comunicates with the Kahlenberg. - Klosterneuburg, possessed of a monastery of Augustine Prebendaries, contains a great many artistical and historical curiosities, and higher up the river, the ruins of Greifenstein are worthy of notice.
+Leopold caused a chapel to be built here, but the same was subsequently destroyed by the Turks in 1683 and rebuilt in 1693.
+From the gallery of the chapel and the terrace of the castle a most beautiful view of the town, some of its environs, and the Danube winding its course through the landscape, may be gained.
+Nussdorf is situated at the foot of this mountain and on the banks of the river; - Klosterneuburg, possessed of a monastery of Augustine Prebendaries, contains a great many artistical and historical curiosities, and higher up the river, the ruins of Greifenstein are worthy of notice.
 From the heights of the hills Kobenzl, Himmel and Hermannskogel a beautiful view may likewise be obtained of Vienna and its environs.

 With these heights, the valley of Kirling, and Weidling we terminate our tour through the interesting places in the country surrounding Vienna, though not without previously directing the attention of the traveller to the wonders of the Semmering and Schneeberg (mountains), the latter 6500 feet above the level of the sea.
-Although this part of the country is too distant to be annoverated among the sites in the vicinity of the metropolis, yet communications have been rendered so easy by the Southern Railway plying between them, that the traveller should not leave Vienna without seeing them; - the Simmering on account of the objects of art it possesses, and the Schneeberg on account of the splendid view which may be obtained from its glorious crest.
+Although this part of the country is too distant to be annoverated among the sites in the vicinity of the metropolis, yet communications have been rendered so easy by the Southern Railway plying between them, that the traveller should not leave Vienna without seeing them; - the Simmering on account of the objects of art it possesses, and the Schneeberg on account of the splendid view which may be obtained from its glorious crest